- Search The Registry

 - My Account

 On this date Kid Ory was born in 1886.
-He was an African American trombonist and composer.
+He was a Black jazz trombonist and composer.

 He played with King Oliver's Dixie Syncopators, Louis Armstrong, and Jelly Roll Morton's Red Hot Peppers.
 In 1930, Ory retired from music to run a successful chicken farm, but on his comeback in 1939 he enjoyed even greater success.
 He worked with clarinetist Barney Bigard and trumpeter Bunk Johnson (1943), and his motion-picture credits include Crossfire, New Orleans, and The Benny Goodman Story.
 Ory was perhaps the first musician to codify, purely by precept, the role of the trombone in classic three-part contrapuntal jazz improvisation.